godaddy/node-priam/README.md

 All techniques for a query share the following set of options:

+* `iterable` - causes an async iterable to be returned
 * `executeAsPrepared` - informs the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) driver to execute the given CQL as a prepared statement, which will boost performance if the query is executed multiple times.
 * `queryName` - allows metrics to be captured for the given query, assuming a `metrics` object was passed into the constructor.
 See the [Monitoring / Instrumentation](#monitoring--instrumentation) section for more information.
 * `consistency` - allows you to override any default consistency level that was specified in the driver's constructor.